ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 ## Token Endpoint
 A Data Holder issues ID, Access and Refresh Tokens to the Data Recipient from this endpoint.
-A Request to this end point requires [Data Recipient (Client) authentication](#client-authentication).
+A Request to this endpoint requires [Data Recipient (Client) authentication](#client-authentication).

 Regardless of the Client Authentication method employed, this endpoint must be